How to Set Up JSON API Integration Using Joget

 • Check the Logs for Errors: If something didn’t work, immediately check Joget’s logs.
 On Joget, if you have access to the server logs or the system logs, look for error entries around the time you tested.

-• Common Testing Pitfalls:
+• Common testing pitfalls:

 • Authentication issues: Double-check that your credentials are correct and that they are being sent properly.
 If using a key, ensure it’s in the right header and format.
 A frequent mistake is forgetting a prefix like “Bearer ” before a token if the API expects that.